 There are numerous gravestones of the clergy around the church, as well as a funerary monument.
 The east and west sides of the monument are carved with scenes from the Bible and introduction of Christianity in Armenia.

 This is one of only two such funerary monuments in Armenia.
 The one located in Odzun was given as a gift to Armenia from an Indian king around the 8th century.
 The other one is situated in Aghudi in southern Armenian province of Syunik.

-(The price is written on the transportation regardless the number of the participents)
+(The price is given per vehicle, regardless of the number of participants)

 Price without a guide

 up to 7 pers.

 What is not included in the tour price?